Përmet: 20th century and modern day

 In 1909 during the Second Constitutional Era the authorities allowed Albanian language to be taught in the local madrasah.
 It was a kaza centre as "Premedi" in Ergiri sanjak of Yanya Vilayet till 1912.

 During the Albanian Revolt of 1912 the Albanian revolutionary leaders Menduh Zavalani and Spiro Bellkameni, alongside Nexhip Bënja and Servet Frashëri, officially evicted the Ottoman kaymakam and freed Përmet from Ottoman control on 14 August.
 Later in 1912, during the First Balkan War the population founded a committee that had as its goal the organization of the local resistance with help from government of Vlora and chetas operating across Southern Albania.
 In a 28 December rally through the town centre people of Permet agreed they must fight where the nation most needed.
-In February 1913, units of the advancing 3rd Division of the Greek Army entered the town without facing Ottoman resistance, while the resistance of the local population was not sufficient due to small amount of arms.
+In February 1913, units of the advancing 3rd Division of the Greek Army entered the town while the resistance of the local population was not sufficient because it was poorly armed.
 In 1914, Përmet became part of the Autonomous Republic of Northern Epirus, which then was annexed back to the Albanian state.

 During the Greco-Italian War, on December 4, 1940, the town came under the control of the advancing forces of the Greek II Army Corps.
 Përmet returned to Axis control in April 1941.
 In May 1944 the National Liberation Movement held in the town the congress, which elected the provisional government of Albania.

 In August 2013, demonstrations took place by the local Orthodox community as a result of the confiscation of the Cathedral of the Assumption of the Virgin and the forcible removal of the clergy and of religious artifacts from the temple, by the state authorities.
 The Cathedral was allegedly not fully returned to the Orthodox Autocephalous Church of Albania after the restoration of Democracy in the country.
 The incident provoked reactions by the Orthodox Church of Albania and also triggered diplomatic intervention from Greece.